Spherical functions on spherical varieties: Unramified Plancherel formula

 In the notation of the proof of Theorem \ref{improvedformula}, all weights in the Laurent expansion of $\frac{\prod_{\check\gamma\in\check\Phi_X^-}(1-e^{\check\gamma})}{\prod_{{\check\theta}\in\Theta^-} (1-\sigma_{\check\theta}q^{-r_{\check\theta}}e^{\check\theta})}e^{\check\lambda} $ are $\prec_2 {\check\lambda}$.
 Therefore, $0$ is a weight of the above expression only if $0 \in w({\check\lambda}-\mathcal T)$ for some $w\in W_X$, equivalently only if ${\check\lambda}\in\mathcal T \iff {\check\lambda} = 0$.
 This proves the lemma.

 Hence the Plancherel formula has to be a multiple of the right-hand-side of (\ref{Plancherel}).
-On the other hand, a criterion of Bernstein (whose full proof appears in \cite{SV}) implies that the right-hand-side of (\ref{Plancherel}) is precisely the \emph{most continuous part} of the Plancherel formula.
-We outline this criterion with many simplicifactions that apply to our case: Notice that, because of the form of the $\mathcal H(G,K)$-eigenfunctions, the Plancherel formula for $L^2(X)^K$ has the form:
+On the other hand, a criterion of Bernstein, whose full proof appears in \cite[Theorem 11.3.1]{SV}, implies that the right-hand-side of (\ref{Plancherel}) is precisely the \emph{most continuous part} of the Plancherel formula.
+Having proven that the Plancherel formula for $L^2(X)^K$ is a multiple of (\ref{Plancherel}), Bernstein's criterion proves that the proportionality constant is $1$, so the theorem follows.

+We explicate this criterion with many simplicifactions that apply to our case: Notice that, because of the form of the $\mathcal H(G,K)$-eigenfunctions, the Plancherel formula for $L^2(X)^K$ has the form:

 Here the integral is over representatives in $\delta_{(X)}^\frac{1}{2} A_X^*$ of points in the image of $\delta_{(X)}^\frac{1}{2}A_X^*$ in $A^*/W$, and the sum is over the elements of $W$ which map a given representative $\chi$ into $\delta_{(X)}^\frac{1}{2} A_X^*$.
-We denote by $\hat \Phi$ the Mellin transform of $\Phi$ considered as a function on $A_X^+$.
+We denote by $\hat \Phi$ the Mellin transform of $\Phi$ considered as a function on $A_X^*$.
 The factors $c_{w,w'}(\chi)$ are constants which can be read off from our formula, and the measure $\mu(\chi)$ is the (unknown for now) Plancherel measure.